Phoenix-ComputerCraft/phoenix-computercraft.github.io/docs/network.md

 ### Phoenix Link Protocol (PLP)
 Phoenix uses a protocol similar to Rednet to transfer data between two computers.
 This implements the Link layer of the TCP/IP model.
 PLP has the type `"link"`, and has the following members:
 * `source`: The ID of the sending computer.
 * `destination`: The ID of the receiving computer.
+If unspecified, this is a broadcast message.

 ### Address resolution protocol
 To resolve IP addresses to computer IDs, and to check for IP collisions, an address resolution protocol is used.
 This protocol is separate from the TCP/IP ARP standard, but functions the same.
 It has the type `"arp"`, and has the following members: